HrushikeshReddyyyy/AI-Recipe-Generator/README.md

 # AI Recipe Generator

-An interactive web application built with Streamlit that generates recipes based on the ingredients you have on hand.
-The app leverages the Langchain Groq API to create unique recipes tailored to different cuisines.
+An interactive web application designed to generate personalized recipes based on the ingredients you have on hand.
+Utilizing the Langchain Groq API, this application creates unique recipes tailored to various cuisines, providing a seamless cooking experience.

 ## Table of Contents